geagrofia/raise_fs/README.md

 ### 2.1.1 Base script

-D:/repos/irm/code/rmd/IRM guide.Rmd

-D:/repos/irm/code/rmd/irm_modular20210203.Rmd
+*D:/repos/irm/code/rmd/irm_modular20210203.Rmd*

-This version from 3rd February 2021 includes modular organisation with separate functions.R file.
+This version from 3rd February 2021 includes modular organisation with a separate functions.R file.
-Includes rule base diagram.
+This script includes a rule base diagram.

-D:/repos/irm/code/rmd/irm_modular.Rmd
+*D:/repos/irm/code/rmd/irm_modular.Rmd*

 This version from 9th May 2021 includes better coding of multiple innovations, and an extra section on production.

+*D:/repos/irm/code/rmd/IRM guide.Rmd*

+This script is a hard coded guide to the directories and parameter files that comprise the R repository (in this case the irm repository).
+This guide should be used as a template for the raise_fs repository.